Suzanna-Linn/slua/docs/beta.md

 The LL functions that have some kind of 0-based index are now 1-based.
 - Negative indexes don't change, the last element is still -1.
-- Functions like ll.ListFindList() and ll.SubStringIndex() that return -1, meaning not found, still return -1.
-  - LL functions are not ready to return two types of values (they can't return sometimes number and sometimes nil)

 These are the functions and the parameters that change.
 The "*" added to the parameter name means that it can use negative values, we can't just add 1 to rewrite our scripts if we are using negative values:
 <br>